 - You should have a love of travel, a profound appreciation for cultures that are not your own, and for food and wine.

 This is probably the only job for which you will ever apply where “I drink a lot” is a plus on your application form.
 Well, within reason... :-).

-- You must be available for at least four months (more preferred) in the period between May 15th and October 31st.
+- You must be available for at least three months (more preferred) in the period between May 1st and October 31st.
 It helps to be able to work at either the beginning or the end of this time span, if not both.

 European tourist visas are only valid for three months.
 While we are not required to verify the legal status of independent contractors, there is a risk of deportation for overstaying a visa.